 Anyone with a pet who fears they can no longer provide adequate care for the animal, still has other humane options besides abandonment.

-Animal shelters are willing to accept surrendered animals at any time, providing the posdibility that the animal may be adoped out to a caring forever home.
+Animal shelters are willing to accept surrendered animals at any time, providing the possibility that the animal may be adopted out to a caring forever home.

 “If we can’t help directly, we have resources and other locations to safely surrender pets,” Tracey said.